michaelangelopineda/ms2-lumiere/README.md

         - ### About Page

-            -   This page displays an image of the brand’s packaging and details about the brand
+            -   This page displays an image of the brand’s packaging and details about the brand.
             -   On mobile view, the image will sit atop the text and will act as the new hero image.

         - ### Candles Page